why contemporary art is embracing the radical potential of sportswear

 From Anne Imhof to Bjarne Melgaard, FKA Twigs to Alex Baczynski-Jenkins, a generation of artists and performers are embracing sportswear's ubiquity to critique and explore the world we live in.

 Franziska Aigner and Eliza Douglas in Anne Imhof's Angst II, Nationalgalerie at Hamburger Bahnhof – Museum für Gegenwart – Berlin, 2016 © Photo: Nadine Fraczkowski

-There is hardly an artwork which would reflect the contemporary state of mind as accurate as Anne Imhof's Angst II.
-Performed at a vast fog-drowned hall of Hamburger Bahnhof in Berlin, it was the second half of her opera orchestrated for drones, hawks and a gang of performers.
-Drifting through the audience, they were distant and beautiful, engaged in a pattern of choreography, touch and detachment only known to them.
-The sight is hard to forget, not only because of its grand scale and innovative artistic language, but also because the performers were so disturbingly relatable.
-They were just like us, in a haze of a crumbling world, only signals of mobile phones available for guidance.
+There is hardly an artwork reflecting the contemporary state of mind as accurately as Anne Imhof's Angst II.
+Staged at a vast, fog-drowned hall in Berlin's Hamburger Bahnhof, the second half of her opera was orchestrated for drones, hawks, and a gang of performers.
+Drifting through the audience, these performers were distant and beautiful.
+They engaged in a pattern of choreography, touch, and detachment only known to them.
+The sight is hard to forget, and not only because of the work's grand scale and innovative artistic language.
+Because the performers were so disturbingly relatable.
+They were just like us — in a haze of a crumbling world, only mobile phone signals available for guidance.

-FKA Twigs's epic Nike tour-de-force campaign released at the start of the year has elevated the narrative of sportswear advertising to a spiritual battle.
-It suggests the visual language of sportswear advertising is not just about selling the product (although it is about selling the product) it's also about creativity and imagination, and maybe even empowerment, feminism, body-positivity and diversity.
-When capitalism appropriated the language of art and activism — the artist responded through appropriating brands, their aesthetics and the obsession they drive.
+FKA Twigs's epic Nike tour-de-force campaign, released at the start of the year, has elevated the narrative of sportswear advertising to a spiritual battle.
+It suggests the visual language of sportswear advertising is not just about selling the product (although it is about selling the product) it's also about creativity and imagination, and maybe even empowerment, feminism, body-positivity, and diversity.
+When capitalism appropriated the language of art and activism, the artist responded through appropriating brands, their aesthetics, and the obsession they drive.

 Text Anastasiia Fedorova